Rogomi/Traxion-ProjectLego-TechDoc/web-frontend.md

 This project was created with **Node.js version 16.16.0**.

-The Vue.js framework was used for this project, and a guide for it can be found [here](https://vuejs.org/guide/introduction.html#what-is-vue).
+The Vue.js 3 framework was used for this project, and a guide for it can be found [here](https://vuejs.org/guide/introduction.html#what-is-vue).
+The app uses the Options API.

 Lastly, the user must have a text editor.
 The developers suggest [Visual Studio Code](https://code.visualstudio.com/) with the following extensions: